DMDcoin/Diamond/README.md

 # Install git
 apt install git -y

-# Clone the repository for the DMDv4 testnet
+# Clone the repository for the DMD Diamond mainnet
 git clone https://github.com/DMDcoin/Diamond.git

 # Switch into the new directory